🛍☃️ WordPress 20th Anniversary! Get UP TO 40% OFF!

 Other than this, Elementor has its own Hello Theme, it’s a free WordPress starter theme.
 It’s a blank slate and doesn’t come with pre-defined layouts or styles.
 It’s meant to best work with Elementor Pro.

-Similarly, Beaver Builder also has its own Beaver Builder Theme, it’s a premium theme and available with Beaver Builder Pro package.
-Compared to the Hello Theme by Elementor, BB Theme has more functionality and layout options.
+Similarly, Beaver Builder has its own Beaver Builder Theme, a premium theme available with the Beaver Builder Pro package.
+Compared to the Hello Theme by Elementor, the BB Theme has more functionality and layout options.
 It works best with Beaver Builder and Beaver Themer addon.

 Elementor Theme Builder vs. Beaver Themer

-Now, this is an interesting functionality that both Elementor and Beaver Builder offer.
-The theme building functionality allows you to create custom templates for not just pages but for other site parts like Header, Footer, Single Post, Blog Archive, WooCommerce, etc. You can customize almost every aspect of the website without having to write code and by using a page builder plugin.
+This is an interesting functionality that both Elementor and Beaver Builder offer.
+The theme-building functionality allows you to create custom templates for pages and other site parts like Header, Footer, Single Post, Blog Archive, WooCommerce, etc. You can customize almost every aspect of the website without writing code and using a page builder plugin.

-Whereas, Beaver Builder has a separate addon which is called Beaver Themer.
+Whereas Beaver Builder has a separate addon which is called Beaver Themer.
 Beaver Themer offers much more advanced functionality as compared to Elementor Pro’s theme builder.
 It has advanced conditional logic control.
-Another good thing is, if you don’t want to use Beaver Themer, you can simply continue using Beaver Builder without adding any extra load to your website.
-While in case of Elementor, you can’t disable the Theme Builder.
+Another good thing is that if you don’t want to use Beaver Themer, you can simply continue using Beaver Builder without adding extra load to your website.
+In the case of Elementor, you can’t disable the Theme Builder.

-Both the page builders give you the power to design a page entirely from a blank canvas.
-But what if you do not want to do it!
+Both page builders give you the power to design a page entirely from a blank canvas.
+But what if you do not want to do it?

 Elementor Templates Library

-The Elementor Pro comes with more than 300 professionally designed templates that you can use to speed up your website designing process.
+The Elementor Pro comes with more than 300 professionally designed templates that you can use to speed up your website design process.

 Elementor divided all the templates into two categories:

-• Pages – These are fully designed pages that cover everything that is required on a page.
+• Pages – These are fully designed pages covering everything required on a page.

-• Blocks – Blocks are parts of pages that are designed for a specific purpose.
-For example, the contact section, about section, features section.
+• Blocks – Blocks are parts of pages designed for a specific purpose.
+For example, the contact section, the About section, and the features section.

 elementor vs beaver builder

-You can use these templates and can create and save your own custom templates as well.
-Elementor allows you to save the template you designed and use them again on your website.
+You can use these templates and create and save your own custom templates.
+Elementor allows you to save the template you designed and use it again on your website.
 You can even export or download the templates to use on other websites.

 Beaver Builder Templates Library